| Title: | Global Triangular and Penta-Hexagonal Grids Based on Tessellated Icosahedra |

 The numeric vector can either refer to indices to the rownames of faces in the faces slot, or

 to surfaces bounded by longitude/latitude data.
-In the latter case, the the vector should contain an element with a names of at least one of the "lomax"
+In the latter case, the the vector should contain an element with a names of at least one of the "lomax", "lamax",

-strings (lo for longitude, la: latitude, min: minimum, max: maximum).
-In case a subset around the dateline is needed a larger longitude to a smaller longitude value is needed (e.g. between 150
+"lomin" or "lamin" strings (lo for longitude, la: latitude, min: minimum, max: maximum).
+In case a subset around the dateline is needed a larger longitude to a smaller longitude value is needed (e.g. between 150° to -150°).

 This function will return the areas of all cells in the specified grid object.

-surfacearea(gridObj) ## S4 method for signature 'trigrid' surfacearea(gridObj) ## S4 method for signature 'hexagrid' surfacearea(gridObj)
+surfacearea(x) ## S4 method for signature 'trigrid' surfacearea(x) ## S4 method for signature 'hexagrid' surfacearea(x)surfacearea(x) ## S4 method for signature 'trigrid' surfacearea(x) ## S4 method for signature 'hexagrid' surfacearea(x)

-vector, in the metric that was given to the function in the coordinates or the radius. "deg"
+A named numeric vector, in the metric that was given to the function in the coordinates or the radius of the grid.
+Default grid configurations yield values in square kilometers.

-This function the projected place of the centroid from a pointset on the sphere.
+This function calculated the projected place of the centroid from a pointset on the sphere.

 x |